 We can’t all be perfect.
 Sometimes when we’re in need of a pick-me-up we’re in such a rush to feel that satisfaction that chocolate brings that we get chocolate all over our bold lips, manicured fingernails and amazing outfits.

-So, in the spirit of Easter, everyones guilty pleasure and not giving two hoots about #fitspiration right now – I’m here to help.
+So, in the spirit of Easter, everyone’s guilty pleasure and not giving two hoots about #fitspiration right now – I’m here to help.
 It’s time to learn how to get chocolate out of clothing.

 There are a few different ways to get chocolate out of clothing and the first and most obvious way is to chuck your clothing in the wash.
-But sometimes it’s not that simple, if it’s chocolate sauce (Ice Magic I’m looking directly at you) or chocolate mixed with something else like strawberries, it’s not as straight forward as you’d think.
+But sometimes it’s not that simple.
+If it’s chocolate sauce (Ice Magic, I’m looking directly at you) or chocolate mixed with something else like strawberries, it’s not as straight forward as you’d think.
 So here are three remedies to help you get chocolate out of your clothing.

-Ice Magic or Oil Based Chocolate
+Ice Magic Chocolate Sauce or Oil Based Chocolate Stain Removal

-Your much loved garment does not need to retire to the donation bin just because of an oily stain.
+Your much-loved garment does not need to retire to the donation bin just because of an oily stain.
 I use supermarket quality dishwashing detergent to get oil out of my clothing.
 Pour a small amount on the mark (a squirt about the size of a $1 coin will do) and use your non-chocolatey fingers to rub it into the fabric in a circular motion until it emulsifies.